nyngwang/NeoZoom.lua/README.md

 - Cursor pos. is restored, after zoom-in
 - Fucking Light-weight (23 lines, including the comics in comment.)
 - No dependencies, but you had better know nothing about tabs.
+- (For advance users) Floating window on cursor-hover (e.g. to show LSP line Diagnostics message) indeed increases window count, this case is covered by NeoZoom.lua :)

 ---